Tuli Tuipulotu

-Tuli Tuipulotu (born September 3, 2002) is an American professional football linebacker for the Los Angeles Chargers of the National Football League (NFL).
+Tuli Tuipulotu (too---EE---poo--LOE-too; born September 3, 2002) is an American professional football outside linebacker for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the USC Trojans, where he was named the Pat Tillman Defensive Player of the Year and a unanimous All-American in 2022.
 Tuipulotu was selected by the Chargers in the second round of the 2023 NFL draft.

 Early life

 Tuipulotu grew up in Hawthorne, California and attended Lawndale High School.
 He was rated a three-star recruit and committed to playing college football at USC over offers from California, Utah, Washington, and Stanford.

 College career

 As a freshman, Tuipulotu played in all six games with three starts in USC's COVID-19-shortened 2020 season and had 22 tackles with 2.5 tackles for a loss of and two sacks.
 He was named first-team All-Pac-12 Conference after recording 48 tackles, 7.5 tackles for loss, and a team 5.5 sacks.
 Tuipulotu was named a team captain entering his junior season.
 He finished the season with an FBS-leading 13.5 sacks, and was named a finalist for the Bednarik, Nagurski, and Hendricks awards.